ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 ![Context Handler SAML 2.0 down-party](images/howto-saml-context-handler-down-base-config.png)

 10. Select show advanced settings
 11. In production only!
-Set certificate validation mode to `Chain trust` and revocation mode to `Online`
+Set certificate validation mode to `Chain trust` (if the OCES3 certificate is global trusted) and revocation mode to `Online`
 12. Configure a custom IdP issuer, the issuer is required to start with `https://saml.` The issuer in this example `https://saml.localdev-ipd.foxids.com/test-corp/test-contexthandler-idp/`.
 13. Select to add logout response location URL in metadata
 14. Select to include the encryption certificate in metadata